FamBear

 Vetting and Background Checks

-FamBear's vetting process fills that gap by testing every caregiver on practical childcare skills before they appear in search results.
-Background checks, skill assessments, and platform-mediated reviews create layers of accountability that a single agency cannot replicate at scale.
+FamBear's vetting process fills that gap with background checks, reference checks, skills assessments and care training.
+Background checks, reference checks, skill assessments, and platform-mediated reviews create layers of accountability that makes FamBear the best platform.
 It is the difference between trusting one consultant's judgment and trusting a system built to surface quality consistently.

 Replacement and Guarantees